Writ-1/Fall2020-S10/docs/food-and-brand-lab.md

 + In your own words, summarize the events in the case study.

-+ What role did journalists play in the case study?
++ What parts did journalists play in the case study?
 What's different about the type of writing Martha White was doing compared to Stephanie Lee?

 + What parts did scientists play in the events described in this case study?
  Think of both the scientists in Wansink's lab, and external scientists as well.